Private PO/335/S Edgar William Vockins

 Portsmouth Battalion, Royal Naval Division, Royal Marine Light Infantry.

 Private Vockins was the son of Ephraim and Mary Vockins, of High Street, Hungerford, Berkshire.
 We believe that prior to the war he may have been in the Red Cross.
 He joined the Royal Marine Light Infantry and went with the Portsmouth Battalion of the Royal Naval Division to Gallipoli in 1915.

-He was killed in action on the 6th May 1915, age 21.
+He was killed in action on 6 May 1915, age 21.
 He has no known grave and is commemorated on the Helles Memorial, Turkey.
 He was one of four brothers killed in the same family.

 - Private Edgar William Vockins